 The Parts of a Home Study

 As we mentioned, there are various aspects of the home study.
-A social worker will evaluate your ability to care for a foster child by performing each of them.
-There are three phases or parts of the home study.
+A social worker will evaluate your ability to care for a foster child by performing each.
+There are four phases or parts of the home study.

-First is the documentation phase.
-It's the most time-consuming part of the process, but it's critical.
-You and your family will undergo background checks, so you should tell them what to expect.
+- Documentation Phase: This is the most time-consuming part of the process, but it's critical.
+You and your family will undergo background checks.

-Next, there is an in-home visit.
-During this time, your social worker will interview members of your family, and this portion usually only takes a few hours.
+- In-Home Visit: During this time, your social worker will interview you and your family.
+This portion usually only takes a few hours.

 There's a Child That Needs You